-Space is one of the few areas iwhere the Biden administration has maintained most of the policies of the previous administration — from retaining the National Space Council to supporting the Space Force and NASA’s Artemis program, which aims to return American astronauts to the moon by 2024.
+Space has proved to be one of the few areas where the Biden administration has maintained most of the policies of the previous administration — from supporting the Space Force to NASA’s new Artemis program, which aims to return American astronauts to the moon by the middle of this decade.

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.